openharmony/docs/en/application-dev/reference/apis/js-apis-sms.md

 ## IDeliveryShortMessageCallback<a name=IDeliveryShortMessageCallback></a>

-Provides the callback for the SMS message delivery report.
+Provides the callback for the SMS message sending result.
 Return the SMS delivery report.

+**System capability**: SystemCapability.Telephony.SmsMms

 | Name| Type| Mandatory| Description|
 | ------ | ------------------- | ---- | -------------- |